top of page

 Beyond the funeral process

-At Distinct Funerals, we understand that grieving doesn't stop once the funeral service ends.
+At Distinct Funerals, we understand that grief does not end when the funeral service is over.

-Whether you need information, guidance or just someone to talk to, we are here for you.
+Whether you need practical information, gentle guidance, or simply someone to talk to, we are here for you.

 BeyondThe